unicef/publicgoods-toolkit/community.md

 This economic value is understood as such quite literally by those participants.
-For example, when a company that is very active in an important open source project is the willing target of an acquisition, it works with the acquirer to place a monetary value -- a definite number -- on its relationship to and influence in that project.
+For example, when a company that is very active in an important open-source project is the willing target of an acquisition, it works with the acquirer to place a monetary value -- a definite number -- on its relationship to and influence in that project.
 That number is partly computed by looking at the individual employees at